rwpenney/bpomodes/README.md

 the underlying `command_line_parser` before it sees the vector of command-line arguments; or for providing an entry-point that can be called from `main()` to delegate processing of the subcommand.

+The [demo.cpp](demo.cpp) file shows more detail about how these components fit together.
+Running `./bpo-demo --help` will show information about the available subcommands.